-Representing People in Allegheny County for Nearly 20 Years
+Representing People in Allegheny County for Over 20 Years

 Most people think that the process of all divorces consists of bitter court battles and constant disagreements, but divorces don’t have to be this way.
 Divorce mediation is a great way to divorce amicably with an open and collaborative environment for couples.
 With the help of a mediator and representing attorneys, couples can create win-win solutions for their divorce agreement.
 If you and your spouse are willing to discuss your issues openly, divorce mediation is a great option.

-The attorneys at Notaro Calabrese & Epstein, P.C. provide traditional mediation services, and we are available to draft, review and finalize agreements from other mediators.
+The attorneys at Notaro Epstein Family Law Group, P.C. provide traditional mediation services, and we are available to draft, review and finalize agreements from other mediators.
 Our legal team creates a secure, friendly office environment to ensure that our clients are as comfortable as possible during mediation.